 Ferric sulfate is also called iron (III) sulfate or ferric salts.
 It is often used to agglomerate and control several forms of industrial waste.
 It has many different applications and typically appears as either a grayish-white powder or a yellow crystalline solid.

-- Ferric sulfate 60%
+- INCI: Ferric Sulfate